-" The HCAI funding has been transformative, enabling our students to directly serve children and youth in underserved communities.
+The HCAI funding has been transformative, enabling our students to directly serve children and youth in underserved communities.
 One recipient shared how this support has given them the opportunity to make a meaningful impact, expressing gratitude for the chance to contribute to the well-being of these young people.
 With this funding, they feel honored and privileged to work towards positive change, addressing critical needs and supporting the future of our communities."
 Kimberly R Freeman, PhD, MSW Executive Associate Chair, MSW Program Director, and Professor Department of Social Work and Social Ecology Loma Linda University, School of Behavioral Health Learn more about HCAI's Scholarship Grant at Loma Linda University Psychiatric Education Capacity Expansion Through two programs, California is expanding opportunities to receive training and serve in psychiatric roles.
 Purpose: The Psychiatric Education Capacity Expansion (PECE) program funds the growth of psychiatry residency and fellowship training to address behavioral health shortages and serve underserved populations, focusing on children, youth, and at-risk individuals.
 The Psychiatric Mental Health Nurse Practitioner (PMHNP) Training Program provides grants for education, clinical training, and curriculum development in new or expanded PMHNP training programs to increase the number of trained PMHNPs serving children, youth, and underserved groups.
+Department: Health Care Access and Information Funding: \$55 million 2024 By the Numbers Training was expanded to include:

+46

+new Psychiatry

+Resident positions

+(38 in 2023-24, 8 in 2024-25)

+new Addiction

+Psychiatry Fellowship

+positions (6 in 202324, 8 in 2024-25)

+new Child and Adolescent Psychiatry Fellowships positions (13 in 2023-24, 8 in 2024-25) new Psychiatric

+Mental Health Nurse

+Practitioner training

-Department: Health Care Access and Information Funding: \$55 million 2024 By the Numbers Training was expanded to include: 46 new Psychiatry Resident positions (38 in 2023-24, 8 in 2024-25) Psyc posi Addiction chiatry Fellowship tions (6 in 2023- 3 in 2024-25) 21 new Child and Adolescent Psychiatry Fellowships positions (13 in 2023-24, 8 in 2024-25) 64 new Psychiatric Mental Health Nurse Practitioner training positions (14 in 2023- 24, 50 in 2024-25) Anc unio en we enroll more stud l as we do so, we look que backgrounds.
-So, ' dents, then we have the ability for faculty that come from dive we're now able to hire faculty t present the community they se erse and culturally hat speak various Trish Williams-Forde PMHNP Program Director at Charles Drew University Train New Trainers: Primary Care Psychiatry and Addiction Medicine Administered at UC Irvine, the Train-New-Trainers (TNT) program offers year-long fellowship training for primary care providers to improve expertise, knowledge, and comfort-level in specialized primary care psychiatry (known as TNT PCP) and addiction medicine (known as TNT PC-TEAM).
+positions (14 in 202324, 50 in 2024-25)

+" When we enroll more students, then we have the ability to recruit faculty.
+And as we do so, we look for faculty that come from diverse and culturally unique backgrounds.
+So, we're now able to hire faculty that speak various languages and better represent the community they serve."
+Trish Williams-FordePMHNP Program Director at Charles Drew University Train New Trainers: Primary Care Psychiatry and Addiction Medicine Administered at UC Irvine, the Train-New-Trainers (TNT) program offers year-long fellowship training for primary care providers to improve expertise, knowledge, and comfort-level in specialized primary care psychiatry (known as TNT PCP) and addiction medicine (known as TNT PC-TEAM).
 Through CYBHI, scholarships were made available for providers in medically underserved areas to participate in this program.
 Department: Health Care Access and Information Funding: \$28.6 million 2024 By the Numbers 208 providers received scholarships totaling \$3.2 million for primary care psychiatry 136 providers received scholarships totaling \$2.1 million for training and education in addiction medicine " I'm able to talk to people in a way that I feel is more therapeutic.
 It's so hard to see a psychiatrist and it's so hard to get with a therapist and this program gives you the tools to be that mediation."
-NP Nicolette Haug On her transformative journey with program
+NP Nicolette HaugOn her transformative journey with program